mozilla/fxa/features/FxA-16-devices-view/README.md

 #### Device naming and editing

+When I connect a new device to my account that runs a sufficiently new version of Firefox, the device may allow me to customize its human-readable name and register that value with Firefox Accounts.
+The devices view will show that custom name.

-When I connect a new device to my account it will receive a default human-readable name that gives me a reasonable chance of identifying it.
+When I connect a new device to my account that is running an older version of Firefox without support for the FxA device registration API, it will appear in the devices view with a generic auto-generated name based on its browser and platform details.

-I can edit the name of the device on the web through the devices view as well as in the browser's native UI in the sync preferences page.
-Changes made in one location are reflected in the other.
+This name may not match the device name that it uses to identify itself in the "synced tabs" view, but still gives me a reasonable chance of identifying it.

+Thus, for older devices,
-The device name presented in the devices view will match the device name presented in the browser's native UI for features such as "synced tabs".
+the device name presented in the devices view may not match the name presented in the browser's native UI for features such as "synced tabs".
+This is an acceptable tradeoff while we wait for device registration support to propagate to all clients.

+I cannot edit the names of my devices through the web view in the initial version of this feature.

 #### Real-time updates

-When I have the devices view is open in Firefox and I change any device-related state through that device, the devices view updates to reflect the change in realtime, regardless of whether the change originated in web content or through the browser's native UI.
+When I have the devices view open in Firefox and I change any device-related state through that device, the devices view updates to reflect the change in realtime, regardless of whether the change originated in web content or through the browser's native UI.

-When I have the devices view is open in Firefox and I change any device-related state through a different device, the devices view does not need to update in realtime, but it can be manully refreshed by the user in order to view the latest state of the account.
+When I have the devices view open in Firefox and I change any device-related state through a different device, the devices view does not need to update in realtime, but it can be manully refreshed by the user in order to view the latest state of the account.
->>>>>>> First draft of detailed requirements for "FxA-16: devices view"